jed-harwood/jed-harwood.github.io/content/_index.md

 I am a third year Ph.
 D. student in the Department of Statistics, at UC Davis.

-My research interests include graphical models and high dimensional inference.
+My research interests include statistical signal processing, graphical models, and high dimensional inference.